levante-framework/core-tasks/README.md

 	- total time: at least 5 minutes
 	- total of 94 items (non-word problems)

-8. Number Line Estimation Task [Math: Approximate Math] (ask Daniel Ansari?)
+8. Number Line Estimation Task [Math: Approximate Math]
 	- how many number lines (age-based?) and problems?
 (0-10, 0-100, 0-1000?)
 	- e.g. one study used 28 stim: “The materials included a 15-cm line with one end marked with 0 and the other end marked with 100 (i.e., min = 0, max = 100) and 28 numbers: 3, 4, 6, 8, 12, 14, 17, 18, 20, 21, 24, 25, 29, 33, 39, 42, 48, 50, 52, 57, 61, 64, 72, 79, 81, 84, 90, and 96.
 The number 20 and 50 were used for practice.”
 	- propose to make fully adaptive, with age-based starting point